 VHF’s Evening Lectures series offers illustrated lectures that look at the history of Vancouver, covering the events, movements and people that have shaped our city.
-The talks are co-hosted by Vancouver Heritage Foundation and event partner, the Hycroft Heritage Preservation Foundation.
-Since the first event in 2012, the series has included a diverse range of subjects and perspectives in nearly 50 lectures from more than 30 presenters.
-A listing and descriptions for many of them can be found below.
+Since the first event in 2012, the series has included a diverse range of subjects and perspectives in over 50 lectures from more than 30 presenters.
+A listing of many of them can be found below.

 Visit our YouTube page for more heritage and history themed videos including two previously recorded Evening Lectures; A Century of Planning from Bartholomew to City Plan with Michael Kluckner and Japanese Hall 1928-2018: The Extraordinary Story of Community Resilience, Survival and Transformation with Laura Saimoto.
 Be sure to subscribe and click the notification bell to be notified when we upload a new video.